Ogino Ginko: First marriage

-This period was a turning point for Ogino.
-Through this phase of her life, she was helped by Doctor Mannen Matsumoto, a specialist in Chinese medicine and professor of the same.
-Dr. Matsumoto assisted Ogino in the initial phase of her recovery with herbal remedies.
-During her convalescence, she became acquainted with Dr. Matsumoto's daughter, who was also interested in the role and impact that women played in Japanese society of that time, becoming her mentor.
+Journey to becoming a physician

-After the initial treatment with traditional Chinese medicine, Ogino found solid help in doctor Shochu Sato, who instead treated her with Western medicine.
-Ogino was stunned by these innovative treatments, and became increasingly interested in Western medicine as it was based on observation and pragmatism, which was an extremely distant concept from Chinese medicine.
-For example, human dissections able to give a more detailed explanation and a more precise investigation of the human body, would have never been admitted by the more traditional Oriental medicine.
+Inspiration

-During this time, Ogino often felt ashamed of her disease, and being seen by male doctors only aggravated this feeling.
-Therefore, after this experience she decided to become a doctor herself, in order to help women in the same situation as her and to build spaces to raise awareness of women’s health.
-It was during this period that she understood that often, doctors' arrogance toward patients led to mistakes in the evaluation of disease, and she therefore decided to consider the patient’s perspective and history, in order to provide a more integrated diagnosis.
+Ogino Gin's gonorrhoea now needed medical attention.
+In the beginning of her treatment, she was helped by Doctor Mannen Matsumoto, a specialist and professor in Chinese medicine.
+Dr. Matsumoto attempted to assist Ogino Gin in the initial phase of her recovery with herbal remedies.
+During her treatment, she became acquainted with Dr. Matsumoto's daughter, who was also interested in the role and impact that women played in Japanese society of that time.
+Later, Ogino Gin became her mentor.

-Finally, it is worth noting her change of name as soon as she was admitted into Tokyo Women's Normal School.
-There was a Japanese tradition at the time which dictated the assignment of short names to women, for the purpose of giving them orders more easily.
-She changed her original name (Gin) to Ginko, adding a character to it and taking another step forward for gender equality.
+After the initial treatments with traditional Chinese medicine did not work, Ogino Gin found help from doctor Shochu Sato, who instead treated her with Western medicine in Tokyo's Juntendo Hospital.
+Ogino Gin was inspired by these different treatments and became increasingly interested in Western medicine as it was based on observation and pragmatism, which was an extreme deviation from Chinese medicine.
+For example, human dissections were (and still are) often used as teaching tools in Western medicine.
+These dissections provided students and practitioners with a much more precise investigation into the human body.
+This practice was not used in the more traditional Oriental medicine.